18F/18f.gsa.gov/_posts/2017-05-30-the-new-fec.md

 Meanwhile, we know that change is hard, and a massive change like this carries a lot of risk.
 That’s why the entire old experience will continue to be available at [classic.fec.gov](http://classic.fec.gov).
 That way, users who are used to the old way of navigating will be able to have a fallback in case they need it.

 There’s still a lot to do and we will continue working with our partners to ensure that this new FEC.gov meets user needs.
-We're eager to get feedback from real users and are listening by [email](mailto:webmanager@fec.gov) and on [Github](https://github.com/18f/fec).
-But we crossed a major milestone this week, and so to our partners, our users, and everyone who helped along the way, all we can say is thank you.
+We're eager to get feedback from real users and are listening by [email](mailto:webmanager@fec.gov) and on [GitHub](https://github.com/18f/fec).
+But we crossed a major milestone last week, and so to our partners, our users, and everyone who helped along the way, all we can say is thank you.